-Darryl Davis is president of Phantom Works for the Defense, Space & Security (BDS) business unit of The Boeing Company.
-In this position Davis oversees a billion-dollar advanced, research and development organization that is currently designing, building, testing and/or operating prototypes from the sea floor, to space and into cyberspace.
+Darryl Davis is vice president and general manager of Phantom Works for the Defense, Space & Security (BDS) business unit of The Boeing Company.
+In this position Davis oversees a billion-dollar advanced, research and development organization that is currently designing, building, testing and/or operating prototypes from the sea floor to space and into cyberspace.

-Fully integrated with the other businesses that make up the $31 billion BDS enterprise, Phantom Works has about 2,700 employees working across the globe.
-The unit is responsible for engaging customers through advanced, visual modeling and simulation; innovating cross-cutting concepts and technologies; and prototyping solutions to extend current products, win new programs and develop new businesses and enter new markets.
+Fully integrated with the other businesses that make up the $30 billion BDS enterprise, Phantom Works has about 2,700 employees working around the world.
+The unit is responsible for engaging customers through advanced visual modeling and simulation; innovating cross-cutting concepts and technologies; prototyping solutions to extend current products and win new programs; and developing new businesses and entering new markets.

 Prior to this position, Davis was vice president of Advanced Precision Engagement and Mobility Systems, a business element of Phantom Works.
-There he was responsible for working with BDS Profit and Loss Centers and Boeing's Research & Technology organization to help grow the business.
-Before that posting, he was vice president of Boeing's Global Strike Solutions.
+There he was responsible for working with BDS profit and loss centers and Boeing Research & Technology organization to help grow the business.
+Before that posting, he was vice president of Boeing Global Strike Solutions.
 In that assignment, he had overall responsibility for providing a coordinated set of global strike solutions for the U.S. military and international customers.
-Davis was also program manager for the Joint Unmanned Combat Air Systems X-45, leading Boeing's X-45 team to demonstrate the transformational capability of unmanned combat aircraft.
+Davis was also program manager for the Joint Unmanned Combat Air Systems X-45, leading the Boeing X-45 team to demonstrate the transformational capability of unmanned combat aircraft.

 A former Brookings Institution Congressional Fellow with the U.S. Senate, Davis holds a bachelor's degree in aeronautical and astronautical engineering from Purdue University and a master's degree in mechanical engineering from the University of Missouri at Rolla.